The Manufacturer’s Guide to Ideal Window Frames and Installation in BC

 Photo by PiggyBank on Unsplash

 The long-term benefits of windows, though, are worth the price.
-Here is a quick list of what windows do now that will save you money:
+Here is a quick list of what windows do now that will

-Energy Savings as an Investment Opportunity
+The Math of Comfort: Energy Savings as an Investment

 New vinyl windows adorn an old ivy-covered manor.
 The contrast of the white windows on the green and browns catches one's gaze.